Skip to main content

 Applications are invited to the Colin Matthew Fund for small grants to support travel for the purposes of research for a thesis or dissertation on an historical topic.
 Applicants must be undergraduate or graduate students at the University (not necessarily at St Hugh’s College).

-The Committee for the Fund hopes to make awards up to a total value of £10,000: the maximum value of an individual award will be £500.
+The Committee for the Fund will make individual awards up to a maximum value of £500.

 To apply to the Colin Matthew Fund, please complete the form below by Thursday 4 June 2026, 6th week of Trinity Term.
 Applicants must ensure that their tutor or supervisor submits a letter in support of their application by the same date.